caseyryan/flutter_multi_formatter/README.md

 CreditCardNumberInputFormatter
 CreditCardCvcInputFormatter
 CreditCardExpirationDateFormatter
-/// for any onputs where you need to restrict or
+/// for any inputs where you need to restrict or
 /// allow some characters
 RestrictingInputFormatter
 /// for currencies